objektwerks/scalajs.vite/README.md

 >The following Vite commands **currently fail**:
 1. npm run build ( Could not resolve entry module "index.html" )
 2. npm run dev ( No webpage was found for the web address: http://localhost:5173/ )
->Vite, the successor to Snowpack, is disappointing.
-Stay with what works for you.

 Install
 -------